dwenking/wingfuzz-detected-bugs/README.md

 SELECT 1;
 ```

-*The root case of the bug.* When executing the test case, the statement `TRUNCATE TABLE t1` operated the truncation operation, which freed the resource of the temporary table.
+*The root cause of the bug.* When executing the test case, the statement `TRUNCATE TABLE t1` operated the truncation operation, which freed the resource of the temporary table.
 However, it forgot to set the flag representing the finished truncation.
-When committing or rollbacking the transaction, the temporary table was attempt to truncate again, which causing the already-freed resource being accessed again, leading to use-after-free.
+When committing or rollbacking the transaction, the temporary table was attempted to truncate again, which caused the already-freed resource to be accessed again, leading to use-after-free.

 ### Case Study 4: A null pointer dereference in MonetDB with CREATE MERGE TABLE.